-In 2021. as part of the well field expansion project the village has continued the improvements to the well fields.
-Two new replacement wells were drilled over the past year.
-The village is now in the process of getting approvals from the NYS and Dutchess County Health Department's to add these new wells to the village's distribution system.
+In 2024, as part of the well field expansion project the village has continued the improvements to the well fields.
+Two new wells were drilled in 2021.
+The village is now in the process of getting approvals from the NYS DEC and Dutchess County Health Department's to add these new wells to the village's distribution system.
+We have also installed a new alarm system for emergency call at the well field.